-&lt;sup>46 For commercial real estate and Personal Customers we treat all exposure collateralised by a property to be property-related exposure, even if some of it is not directly used to finance the property.
-For the oil and gas sector, we have decided to set targets that are a mix of absolute emissions and emissions intensity metrics.
+&lt;sup>6 For commercial real estate and Personal Customers we treat all exposure collateralised by a property to be property-related exposure, even if some of it is not directly used to finance the property.

+&lt;sup>47 For the oil and gas sector, we have decided to set targets that are a mix of absolute emissions and emissions intensity metrics.